indiependente/chunknlines/README.md

-splitnlines
+chunknlines
 ===========

-Node.js n-lines splitter stream module
+Node.js n-lines chunker stream module
 ##What it does
 This stream helps you create chunks from an input.
 It's very useful when dealing with big files.